TurniXXD/dwm/README.md

 #dwm - dynamic window manager
 dwm is an extremely fast, small, and dynamic window manager for X.

-### Install packages from pkglist.txt by running
+### Install packages from pkglist.txt by running<br>
 `sudo pacman -S - < pkglist.txt`
-In case, the backup list includes foreign packages, such as AUR packages, remove them first, and then install the rest of packages:
+In case, the backup list includes foreign packages, such as AUR packages, remove them first, and then install the rest of packages:<br>
 `sudo pacman -S $(comm -12 <(pacman -Slq | sort) <(sort pkglist.txt))`

 ### Customizations